rust-lang/keyword-generics-initiative/evaluation/effects-in-rust.md

 Because in Rust functions can be passed around as types, it means that effects which apply to types also apply to functions since functions in Rust _are_ types (e.g.  `impl FnMut`).

+## Sized trait

+idk what this even is lol.
+The "dynamic dispatch" effect?
+Probably more than that.